solo-io/workshops/gloo-mesh/README.md

 glooctl istio inject
 ```

-It will restart the `gateway-proxy` (Envoy) Pod, so you can use the following commands to wait for all the Pods to be ready:
+It will restart a few Pods, so you can use the following commands to wait for all the Pods to be ready:

 <!--bash
 kubectl --context cluster1 -n istio-system delete pod -l app=istio-ingressgateway